Memeo/enet-js/README.md

 ## Building

 First, install enet.
 If it's installed in a non-standard location, make a note of the prefix you used, calling it `ENET_PREFIX`.
-Also node the prefix you installed Node under, call that `NODE_PREFIX`.
+Also note the prefix you installed Node under, call that `NODE_PREFIX`.

 Next, build enet.js: